MaeWoods/alignr/README.md

-# alignr 0.1.0: An R package that aligns human T cell receptors by calling TCR fragments and genes from a 10X genomics single cell RNA sequencing contain annotations JSON file.
+# alignr 0.1.0: An R package that produces a full length human T cell receptor by calling fragments and genes from a 10X genomics single cell annotation JSON file.

 **aocseq** is a suite of statistical tools for the analysis of multimodal immunosequencing data.